Workshop: “Audience Research: Methods and Approaches”

 Kathleen Loock is Professor of American Studies and Media Studies at Leibniz University Hannover and director of the Emmy Noether research group “Hollywood Memories: Cinematic Remaking and the Construction of Global Movie Generations,” funded by the German Research Foundation (DFG).
 Her research focuses on Hollywood’s remaking practice, seriality, and the role memory and cultural repetition perform on the levels of identity formation and for the maintenance of imagined communities.
 She has published on remakes, sequels, reboots, and the nostalgia franchise as well as on TV series revivals, and written, edited, or co-edited six books and special issues on these topics.

-The workshop features two research projects: one on horror film events and their video-generation audiences by Kate Egan (Northumbria University) and one on memories of underage home viewings in 1980s Britain by Peter Turner (Oxford Brookes University).
-Kate Egan and Peter Turner will present their work in short, pre-recorded videos.
+The workshop also features a research projects on memories of underage home viewings in 1980s Britain by Peter Turner (Oxford Brookes University).
+Peter Turner will present his work in a short, pre-recorded video.

 Peter Turner is a senior lecturer at Oxford Brookes University where he teaches on the Film, Digital Media Production, and Media, Communications and Culture courses.
 He is the author of Found Footage Horror Films: A Cognitive Approach and a monograph on The Blair Witch Project as part of Auteur’s Devil’s Advocates series.